sparql-generate/sparql-generate/README.md

-# SPARQL-Generate-Jena
+# SPARQL-Generate

-This project implements the SPARQL-Generate language http://ci.emse.fr/sparql-generate/ .
+This project contains the spec and implementations for the SPARQL-Generate language http://w3id.org/sparql-generate/ .

-A SPARQL-Generate implementation over Apache Jena.

-This is the source code of project http://thesmartenergy.github.io/sparql-generate-jena .